 Many seniors and their families don’t use a lawyer to plan for long-term care or Medicaid, often because they’re afraid of the cost.
 But an attorney can help you save money in the long run as well as make sure you are getting the best care for your loved one.

 Instead of taking steps based on what you’ve heard from others, doing nothing, or enlisting a non-lawyer referred by someone, you can hire an elder law attorney.
 Here are a few reasons why you should at least consider this option:

 Medicaid rules provide multiple opportunities for individuals to preserve assets for themselves, their spouses and children and grandchildren, especially those with special needs.
 There are more opportunities for those who plan ahead, but even at the last minute there are almost always still steps available to preserve some assets.
 It’s always worth checking out whether these are steps you would like to take.
-Contact us today to schedule an appointment to review your options.
+Contact us today (317) 622-8181 or click our scheduling link to schedule an appointment to review your options.